EvgrafovBTW/EvgrafovBTW/README.md

   - Mysql
   - PostgreSql

-I also had expirience with C#

-Currently working on my diploma, as well as some other projects, which you can see **pinned** bellow in real time.
+Feel free to check out some projects, which you can see **pinned** bellow in real time.

 <!--